HEALTH Lab | Competence Centre for Medical and Health Psychology

 MMag.
 DDr.
 Gudrun Salamon

-“I love doing research that makes an impact and to contribute to the understanding on how to improve quality of life of people in various life situations.”
+“I love doing research that makes a difference and at the same time contributes to the understanding of how the quality of life of people in various life situations can be improved.”

 Sophie Strobl, MSc.

-“To learn about the life stories of people with EB and their relatives, to scientifically process their expertise in order to support and strengthen their quality of life in the long term – is a special honor and a matter close to my heart.”
+“Getting to know the life stories of people with EB and their relatives, to scientifically process their experiences in order to sustainably support and strengthen their quality of life, is a special honour and a matter close to my heart.”

 Our students come from the fields of psychology, medicine and psychotherapy.
 They accompany the HEALTH Lab for one year at a time, during which they familiarise themselves intensively with the topic, conduct research together with us and write their theses.
 The results obtained in this way are incorporated into further research and, if the work is of an appropriate quality, lead to joint publications.

-In cooperation with AIT Austrian Institute of Technology und salumentis
+in co-operation with the AIT Austrian Institute of Technology and salumentis

 Individual projects